-In recent months, top universities — UC-Berkeley, UCLA, and University of Southern California — have released key research that found limiting skyrocketing rents will help stabilize California’s broken housing market.
-Millions of Californians are struggling to make ends meet as they face unfair, excessive rents.
+In recent months, top experts at USC, UCLA, and UC Berkeley have found that rent control will help stabilize California’s housing affordability crisis.
+Millions of renters are struggling to make ends meet as they continue to pay unfair, excessive rents.

-University of Southern California Professor Manuel Pastor, co-author of the USC Dornsife’s Rent Matters report, said: “The housing crisis requires a range of strategies, [and] moderate rent regulation is a useful tool to be nested in broader strategy.
+University of Southern California Professor Manuel Pastor, co-author of the USC Dornsife’s Rent Matters report, wrote: “The housing crisis requires a range of strategies, [and] moderate rent regulation is a useful tool to be nested in broader strategy.
 It has fewer damaging effects than are often imagined, it can address economic pain, and it can promote housing stability.
 And housing stability matters because it is associated with physical, social, and psychological well-being; higher educational achievement by the young; and benefits for people of color.”

-A Haas Institute at UC-Berkeley also found that rent control policies are critically important tools to stabilizing California’s housing market.
+A Haas Institute at UC-Berkeley also found that rent control policies are critically important for stabilizing California’s housing market.
 Dr. Stephen Barton, a former housing director for the City of Berkeley and co-author of the research brief, noted: “When the housing market is as dysfunctional as it is in many parts of California, tenants are effectively subsidizing landlords with rent payments above what a fully competitive market would allow landlords to charge.”

 Today, wages are not keeping pace with rent increases, and the hardest hit are low-income renters who have no safety net and often end up on the streets.
 The UCLA report concludes that California must “[take] action to ensure the availability and affordability of rental housing for all income levels… and [allow] local governments to reassert themselves in stabilizing rents.”

 Further, UC Berkeley’s Urban Displacement Project notes that extreme rent hikes continually pose a serious threat of eviction and displacement to Bay Area residents.